Valorant Map Guide: Split

 Split Map – Mid – Attackers Guide

 Any competent defense will make sure not to lose Mid, so it’s important that attackers at least keep defenders on Mid busy and away from your teammates trying to spike.
-Ideally, you use the agents’ skills to get the defenders to peek and/or drop their guard.
+Ideally, you use the agents’ to get the defenders to peek and/or drop their guard.
 An agent like Breach, with his full wallbang package of skills, is well suited here, since most of the time the defense is just waiting behind cover for attackers to come through the bottleneck.
 Anything you can do as an attacker to get the defense to leave the safety of their cover and attack early is beneficial here.

 In most cases, you should have at least two attackers attacking Mid – one from Sewer and one from B-Link.
 This way you can then keep an eye on Mid Mail and Mid Vent from both sides.
 For example, if there is no one in Mid Vent, you can attack Mid Mail together – or vice versa.
 Once you have Mid under control, you can set the tempo for the entire game: Rotating to B becomes almost instantaneous, and defenses can be quickly overwhelmed since they no longer have the advantage of controlling the three bottlenecks.
 A-Site doesn’t open up quite as much, though, as the defenders still have a solid defensive advantage here, as the ropes are good to cover defensively at Mid Vent.
 But, bonus tip: don’t forget that you still have good accuracy on the ropes.